 Cardiff Council is the administering authority for Cardiff & Vale of Glamorgan Pension Fund.
 The Pensions Committee includes members of the Council.
-There are two members of the Pension Fund Committee that are active members of the Pension Fund.
+At 31 March 2022 there were two members of the Pension Fund Committee that were active members of the Pension Fund.
+Each member of the pension fund committee is required to declare their interests at each meeting.
+No other declarations were made during the year.